sf-wdi-22-23/rails-forms-validations/README.md

 ## Stretch: Make update forms, add more validations

 - In either `owners_controller.rb`, create `edit` and `update` methods, the former renders a form to edit the owner, and later handles the `PUT` request.
 - Add new attributes to your models with new migrations using `rails g migration Add<SOMEATTRIBUTE>To<MODELNAME>`.
-Add validations for these new attributes to in the models files (`owner.rb` and `pet.rb`).
+Add validations for these new attributes in the models files (`owner.rb` and `pet.rb`).
 For example:
   - Add a breed attribute to the `Pet` model by creating a new migration.
 Add a validation for `breed` in your `models/pet.rb` file.
 Edit your Pet creation form to include the new `breed` attribute.
   - Add a email attribute to the `Owner` model by creating a new migration.
 Add a validation for `email` in your `models/Owner.rb` file.
 Validate the email using a [Regular Expression](http://edgeguides.rubyonrails.org/active_record_validations.html#format) Edit your Owner creation form to include the new `email` attribute.